borisweb2020/C_Projects/README.md

 - `search.c` - receives an array of integers via *stdin* and find the first occurrence of number that meets the following requirements in that array: even number, equal to or above the expected value, follows the three-sigma rule, does not equal 0.
 The number it finds must be output to *stdout*.
 If such number does not exist, the program must output 0.
 The maximum number of numbers entered is 30

 ## Sorting Algorithms
-- `bubble_sort.c` - sorts an array in ascending order by using **Bubble Sort** method, which works by continually passing through the elements of the array and swapping those that are found to be out of order
+- `bubble_sort.c` - sorts an array in ascending order by using **Bubble Sort** method, which works by continually passing through the elements of the array and swapping those that are found to be out of order. *Passing an array to a function by a pointer*
+- `selection_sort.c` - sorts an array in ascending order by using **Selection Sort** method, which repeatedly finds the minimum element in the unsorted portion of the array and if necessary swaps it, increasing the protion of the sorted array with each iteration. *Passing an array to a function as the array*